-- 1. ASUS Update (Updates the BIOS in Windows[®] environment.) - 2.
-ASUS EZ Flash 2 (Updates the BIOS in DOS using a USB flash disk or the motherboard support DVD.) - 3.
+- 1. ASUS Update (Updates the BIOS in Windows® environment.) - ASUS EZ Flash 2 (Updates the BIOS in DOS using a USB flash disk or the motherboard support DVD.) - 3.
 Award BIOS Flash Utility (Updates the BIOS using a bootable USB flash disk or a CD ROM.) - 4.
-ASUS CrashFree BIOS 2 (Updates the BIOS using the motherboard support DVD when the BIOS file fails or gets corrupted.)
+ASUS CrashFree BIOS (Updates the BIOS using a floppy disk when the BIOS file fails or gets corrupted.)